instruqt/templates/docker-vm/02-running-a-container/assignment.md

 ======================

 Check the nginx tab (next the the terminal tab) to verify if the container is running.
-You should see a "Welcom to nginx" message
+You should see a "Welcome to nginx" message

 ✅ Step 03 - Verify the container
 =================================